 Prep Chorus meets once per week for 45 minutes.
 Classes are offered on Saturdays and Mondays at the Kanbar Performing Arts Center in San Francisco and on Saturdays at the Crowden Music Center in Berkeley.
 Please visit our Prep Chorus page for more information on this ensemble.

-Training Chorus (ages 6-7), is new for the 2018-19 Chorus School year.
+Training Chorus is new for the 2018-19 Chorus School year.
 This auditioned ensemble is designed to serve as a bridge between SFGC's non-auditioned Prep Chorus, which meets once a week for 45 minutes, and Chorus School Level I, which meets twice a week for 2 hours.
 Training Chorus classes will include vocal technique, movement, sight singing, and an hour of choral repertoire.
 The class will be led by SFGC’s expert choral, music theory, and vocal faculty.
 Choral repertoire will be dynamic, fun, diverse, and accessible for all singers continuing from SFGC's Prep Chorus or for any young girls who are interested in exploring choral singing.
 Choristers in Training Chorus are generally between the ages of 6-7.

 Training Chorus meets once a week for 2 hours and is offered on Wednesdays from 4-6pm in Berkeley, alongside Chorus School Levels I, II, and III, and on Thursdays from 4-6pm in San Francisco.